 - Remove from the oven and uncover.
 Check to see that the short ribs are fork tender.
 If so, place them on a serving platter.

-- Return the short ribs to the sauce and move the cast-iron pot to the center of the table for family-style serving.
+- Return the short ribs and the mushrooms to the sauce and move the cast-iron pot to the center of the table for family-style serving.
 Garnish with green onion tops.
 In the down-home Louisiana tradition, I like to serve these short ribs with steamed long-grain white rice, but a more elegant presentation might be with mashed potatoes.
 I’ve even laced my potatoes with horseradish (or wasabi) for an unexpected twist that goes perfectly with the rich, beefy sauce.
 And for sure, have plenty of crusty French bread and a big, bold Cabernet to accompany this impressive dish.

 YOUR SEAT AT THE TABLE: If you like this Cajun cooking story and Cajun recipe then accept my personal invitation to subscribe by entering your email at the bottom or top right of this page.
 It’s quick and painless.
 You will receive an email alert and be the first to see when new Cajun cooking stories and Cajun recipes are added.
 Thanks, George.